Null Paradox book interview on Jeff’s Album Review. Null Paradox Challenges The Decision Between Love & Destiny.

 Reprinted by permission.

 Null Paradox is the raindrop that encompasses the story Gertrude and Graces struggle to choose.
-Their story is told through a Book (Gertrude & Grace), Music album (The Onion and the Ants: Gertrude and Grace) and Live interactive show (Onion & Ants Live).
+Their story is told through a Book (Gertrude & Grace), Music album (Gertrude and Grace) and Live interactive show (Null Paradox live).

 Throughout your life, you’ll make 35 million conscious decisions.